InvestMoat

 0/100

-Largest Chinese e-commerce + leading domestic cloud and the leading domestic LLM franchise (Qwen) — moats are genuine but the equity carries persistent China regulatory and geopolitical risk, elevated in June 2026 by the Pentagon adding Alibaba to its 1260H 'Chinese military companies' list (no direct sanctions, but DoD contracting bans and US-counterparty compliance risk).
-Moat statuses unchanged — the designation affects the equity discount, not the underlying franchise durability.
+Largest Chinese e-commerce + leading domestic cloud and the leading domestic LLM franchise (Qwen) — moats are genuine but the equity carries persistent China regulatory and geopolitical risk.
+Pentagon 1260H listing (June 2026) remains; Alibaba is challenging it in court (no broad sanctions, but DoD contracting bans and US-counterparty compliance risk).
+Moat statuses unchanged — the designation and lawsuit affect the equity discount, not franchise durability.

 Alibaba's moat is scale leadership across Chinese e-commerce, cloud, and AI — durable structurally with persistent geopolitical / regulatory tail risk: